The readers of GetTennisBar.com support it. In the event you purchase through a link on our site, we may earn an affiliate commission.

 Sidespin is a type of spin imparted on the ball by hitting it with a brushing motion on the side of the ball.

-This type of spin causes the ball to curve in the air, making it difficult for the opponent to predict where the ball will land.
+This type of spin causes the ball to curve in the air, making it difficult for the opponent to predict where it will land.

 Difference between Topspin and slice